probstcj/Java-Project-2/README.md

 ### Running the .jar file through command line:

-In a command line, after navigating to the correct directory, type the following commands: java -jar MazeSolutionFinder.jar
+In a command line, after navigating to the correct directory, type the following commands:\n java -jar MazeSolutionFinder.jar

 ### Running the .java files through command line

-In a command line, after navigating to the correct directory, type the following commands: javac *.java java MazeSolutionFinder
+In a command line, after navigating to the correct directory, type the following commands:\n javac *.java\n java MazeSolutionFinder

 ## Using the Program